Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Hedger's Fair Pricing and Market Regularity

-For part (iii), we note that condition (ii) in Definition \ref{def:de7bb} implies that there is no trading strategy $(x,\wh p_0 (x,\cC ),\phi ,\cC)\in \Psi^{0,x} ( \sC )$ such that conditions \eqref{pri2x} and \eqref{pri3x} are satisfied.
-This means that no hedger's arbitrage opportunity arises (that is, no strict superhedging strategy for $\cC $ exists) if $\cC $ is traded at time 0 at its replication price $\wh p_0(x,\cC )$, so that $\wh p_0(x,\cC )$ is a fair hedger's price.
-Furthermore, no fair price for $\cC$ strictly higher than $\wh p_0 (x,\cC )$ may exist, since for any $p > \wh p_0 (x,\cC )$ there exists a superhedging strategy with cost $p$, which contradicts the definition of a fair price.
-Hence the equality $\wh p_0 (x,\cC )={\underline p}^f_0(x,\cC )$ holds.
+\begin{proof} As was mentioned, the uniqueness of the replication cost $p^r_0(x,\cC)$ is an immediate consequence of condition (i) in Definition \ref{def:de7bb}.
+Hence the interval $I_0^r(x,\cC)$ defined in part (ii) in Lemma \ref{lemfun} is empty and thus, in particular, $p^r_0(x,\cC) \geq \ovep^f_0(x,\cC)$.
+Condition (ii) in Definition \ref{def:de7bb} implies that there is no trading strategy $(x,p^r_0(x,\cC),\phi,\cC)\in \Psi^{0,x} ( \sC )$ such that conditions \eqref{pri2x} and \eqref{pri3x} are satisfied.
+This means that no hedger's arbitrage opportunity arises (that is, no strict superhedging strategy for $\cC $ exists) if $\cC $ is traded at time 0 at its replication cost $p^r_0(x,\cC)$ and thus we conclude that $p^r_0(x,\cC)$ is the maximal fair price meaning that $p^r_0(x,\cC)= \ovep^f_0(x,\cC)$.
+The remaining equalities are immediate consequences of Lemma \ref{lemfun}. \end{proof}

-Let us now consider any number $p < \wh p_0 (x,\cC )$.
-We claim that $p$ is a strict subhedging price.
-Indeed, $p$ is a fair price and it cannot be a replication price (since the latter is unique), so it is a strict subhedging price.
-We conclude that $\wh p_0(x,\cC ) = {\underline p}_0(x,\cC )$. \end{proof}